Creating Elements

 Template

-First we have the <template> part where we are using ElementLayout component as a wrapper for our element and we define the actual element template in #element slot:
+In the <template> part we use the ElementLayout component as a wrapper for our element and we define the actual element template in #element slot:

 <template>